NolanChan/100DaysOfCode/README.md

 My initial commitment to this challenge.
 I uploaded my first 3 problems in Scala.
 Extremely trivial problems, but they're great excuses for me to look through the Scala Documentation!

 ####Day 2+3: January 6th + 7th, 2017
 Worked extra long to make up for both days.
-Though I got thorugh only 4 and 5, it was good practice to try different methods in obtaining the solution (built in, recursive, tail recursive, functional)
+Though I got through only 4 and 5, it was good practice to try different methods in obtaining the solution (built in, recursive, tail recursive, functional)

 ####Day 4: January 8th, 2017
 _Today's Progress_: Instead of working on a few Scala problems, I finished up a long overdue PR and started another for Lale.